 Harvest

-gift Bag Clips - As Thanksgiving approaches, it’s a great time to talk with
+Gift Bag Clips - As Thanksgiving approaches, it’s a great time to talk with

 your child about ways we show gratitude for the harvest season.